devthga/dssg-calculator/README.md

-# vino — MacDive DSSG calculator
+# MacDive DSSG calculator

 Takes an export from the [MacDive](https://www.mac-dive.com/) dive-logging app, calculates the **DAN Surface Supersaturation Gradient (DSSG)** for every dive, produces a statistical overview, and builds a small browsable HTML website for exploring the dives and their DSSG.

-Pure Python 3 standard library — **no third-party dependencies, fully offline** (charts are inline SVG generated in Python; the website needs no internet).
+This was prompted by the following research: https://journals.viamedica.pl/international_maritime_health/article/view/108038

 ## Quick start